Cnemaspis psychedelica: Ecology

-Habitat & Behavior
+Habitat and behavior

-The Psychedelic rock gecko is endemic to Hon Khoai Island (8 km^{2}) and adjacent Hon Tuong Isle (250 m^{2}) in Ca Mau Province, southern Vietnam.^{[} The islands are 18 km off the southern tip of Vietnam with 228 meters of elevation, the region has a monsoon sub-equatorial climate.
+The psychedelic rock gecko is endemic to Hon Khoai Island (8 km^{2}) and adjacent Hon Tuong Isle (250 m^{2}) in Ca Mau Province, southern Vietnam.^{[} The islands are 18 km off the southern tip of Vietnam with 228 meters of elevation, the region has a monsoon sub-equatorial climate.
 Average temperature is relatively constant year round at 29.1 °C ± 0.75 °C (84.38 ± 1.35 °F); however, there is a distinct dry season and wet season with heavy rains.
 The islands have a granite rock foundation and are forested with semi-deciduous trees.
 Large granite boulder piles are found littered across the island and are the main microhabitats which the geckos inhabit.
 Microhabitat relative humidities are moderately different during the dry season, 73.3± 2.56%, and the wet season, 86.2± 6.1%.

 Psychedelic rock geckos are diurnal and are active during the day year round, but they show different preferences during the dry season vs the wet season.
 For example, in the rainy wet season the geckos were most commonly found in the crevices of boulder piles, 61.5% of the time.
 When outside of the crevices for the remainder 38.5% of the time they were found mainly on the granite boulders or cliff sides, but never on branches or the ground.
 During the dry season the geckos only spent 43.3% of their time in the crevices and while outside they would mainly be found on the cliffs and secondarily on the boulders and tree leaves.

 Other behaviors are unaffected by seasonality.
 One such behavior is perch height from the forest floor.
 This species displays preferences for perch height and when surveyed were found 0.71± 0.6 m (2.33± 1.97 ft) above the ground regardless of season and the adult geckos perch significantly higher than the juveniles, ~0.15 m (0.5 ft) more.
 Both adults and juveniles prefer the granite boulders to occupy but if not available the adults tend more towards the cliffs while the juveniles tend more towards trees.
 Psychedelic rock geckos are clearly dependent on the granite boulder piles of the islands but also on canopy cover provided by the semi-deciduous forest.
-The geckos are almost always found under the canopy's shade, most especially during the dry seasons direct sunlight.
+The geckos are almost always found under the canopy's shade, most especially during the dry season's direct sunlight.
 Given the opportunity to reside on one half of a boulder in direct sunlight or on the other half, covered by canopy shade, the geckos almost always choose the shaded side.

-Population Density
+Population density

-It was found by a study conducted on Hon Khoai Island that the population density of the gecko was dependent on the seasonal variations.
+A study conducted on Hon Khoai Island found that the population density of the gecko was dependent on the seasonal variations.
 It was shown that during the wet season the population density was found to be 120 individuals per km/transect, while in the dry season it was 192 individuals per km/transect.